 Routine use cases

-A practical note on How to keep a face yoga session realistic during travel days for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.
+A practical note on Realistic session: travel days for a low-energy week where consistency matters more than ambition, written with realistic expectations and a specific next step.

 Direct answer